ffaex/altpay/README.md

 - source $HOME/.bashrc
 4. Start lightningd --testnet --plugin=/path to binary

-Please note if opening new channels on testnet it can take up to 30min for the plugin to see them.
+Please note if opening new channels it can take up to 30min for the plugin to see them.
+Because it uses RapidSync https://lightningdevkit.org/blog/announcing-rapid-gossip-sync/.
+Uses this rapidsync server http://rapidsync.fyodor.de/.
+SNAPSHOT_CALCULATION_INTERVAL set to 30min
 # Usage
 lightning-cli --testnet altpay bolt11_invoice
 lightning-cli --testnet probe pubkey amount_msat